rhurkes/wx-storage/README.md

 All functionality is fairly low level, so instead of opting to mock, coverage is provided by integration tests.

  # TODO
+ - Add ability to put/get running tail of upstream metrics (errors, heartbeat, etc.)
  - Add ability to put/get statuses with expiration
  - Add cleanup function
  - Add idiomatic benchmark tests
- - Look into replacing stringified u64 with Big Endian u64 bytes for event keys
+ - Look into custom sort for u64 bytes instead of converting to string
+ - Add enum for command bytes and return byte types
  - Implement [zero copy](http://zeromq.org/blog:zero-copy) when/if [issue #139](https://github.com/erickt/rust-zmq/issues/139) is resolved